hpcmtint/isc-projects/doc/install.rst

 #. a list of commands for installing an agent package,
 #. a ``server token``,
-#. a button for regenerating ``server token``.
+#. a button for regenerating the ``server token``.

-The list of commands should be executed on agent's machine.
-Invoked ``stork-install-agent.sh`` will prompt for several things:
+The presented commands should be executed on the agent's machine.
+Invoked ``stork-install-agent.sh`` will prompt for several
+things:

 1. for ``server token``: